The Facts

 Kimmie ended the year by leading the Korean team in the annual Kyoraku Cup to a resounding victory over the Japanese squad.

-Kimmie has continued to have a strong season in 2007.
+Kimmie had a strong season in 2007.
 She won her 8th career tournament in a playoff against Hall of Famer Juli Inkster, notched a top ten at the US Women's Open, nearly won in Rochester and made it to the semifinals of the World Match Play, where she lost to eventual winner Seon Hwa Lee.
 She also had a remarkable year in other ways.
 After winning the SemGroup Championship, she donated nearly half her winnings, $100,000, to aid the victims of the tornado in Greensburg, Kansas, despite not knowing anyone affected by the tragedy.
 Once again, she showed that she has one of the biggest hearts in the league.